kazurayam/UsingMaterialsInKatalonStudio/README.md

 This project was developed using Katalon Studio 5.7.0.

-In this project, I will show you step by step how to write test scripts in Katalon Studio making use of  ['Materials'](https://github.com/kazurayam/Materials) library, my another GitHub project.

-# Problem to solve

 I have developed another project on GitHub named ['Materials'](https://github.com/kazurayam/Materials).
 The project is developed in Groovy language, provides a jar file.
 The jar file Materials-x.x.jar is supposed to be imported into Katalon Studio projects as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).

+In this 'UsingMaterialsInKatalonStudio' project, I will show you, step by step, how to write test scripts in Katalon Studio making use of the  ['Materials'](https://github.com/kazurayam/Materials) library.

+# Problem to solve

 What is a *material*?
-By the term *Material* I mean any file created on the fly by test scripts.
-A typical example of a *Material* is a screenshot image of a web page.
+By the term *Material* I mean any file created on run by test scripts.
+A typical example of a *Material* is a screenshot image of a web page taken by [WebDriver API](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html).
 Other examples of *Material* include: PDF file downloaded from web site, Excel file created by test script, or XML/JSON response from RESTful API call.

-Selenium WebDriver and Katalon Studio provide sound support for interacting with web to take screenshots, to download files, to get API response.
-But their support falls short of a  related problem: **which path to save a file as?**
+Selenium WebDriver and Katalon Studio provide sound support for interacting with web.
+But their support falls short of the following  problem: **which path to save a file as?**

 Specifying a one-off file path is trivial.
 Say, `C:\Users\myself\tmp\sample_screenshot.png` would be fine.
 However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after the tests**, then it becomes an itchy problem how to resolve paths for all *materials* appropriately.
 For example, I want to take 30 screenshots of my web app in both of the production environment and the development environment.
 After taking screenshots, I want to compare  pairs of images to find out if any difference found.

-Then, I need to design the paths for those files and I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.
+I need to design the paths for those files.
+I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.

 # Solution

 The [`Materials`](https://github.com/kazurayam/Materials) library provides the  `com.kazurayam.materials.MaterialRepository` class.
-A test script in Katalon Studio can ask `MaterialRepository` to resolve path for a *material*.
+A test script in Katalon Studio can let `MaterialRepository` to resolve path for a *material*.
 The path would be in the format as follows:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`